greenerservices/greenerservices.github.io/app/principles/6-take-a-greener-approach-to-hardware.md

 • land use change (including deforestation)
 • biodiversity loss

-Applying the principles of the 'circular economy' to hardware itself (sharing, leasing, re-using, repairing and refurbishing) help reduce the need for the manufacture of new equipment and save on the associated environmental impacts.
+Applying the principles of the 'circular economy' to hardware itself (by sharing, leasing, re-using, repairing and refurbishing) helps reduce the need for the manufacture of new equipment and saves on the associated environmental impacts.

-At the same time, Cloud, AI and software all need hardware.
-Doing less in the cloud or using less AI can indirectly reduce the need for more hardware.

 <div class="govuk-inset-text app-wcag-callout">
-  <p class="govuk-body">These actions can generally be applied to on-premises systems as well as cloud.</p>
+  <p class="govuk-body">Cloud services, AI and software all need hardware to run.
+Doing less of these things can indirectly reduce the need for more hardware.</p>
 </div>

 ## Actions